 Taxation of software occurs through re-privatisation of low-level, standards-based features and APIs.
 By restricting use of previously-free features (e.g. Bluetooth, USB, Serial, MIDI, and HID) to proprietary frameworks and distribution channels, a successful would-be monopolist can extract outsized rents on any application that requires even one of these features.
 Impoverishing the commons through delay and obstruction is, over time, indistinguishable from active demolition.

-Yet this sort of participation-prize diversity is exactly what some (purported) defenders of Apple's policies would have us believe is, instead, healthy for the web.
+Yet this sort of participation-prize diversity is exactly what purported defenders of Apple's policies would have us believe is healthy for the web.

-It's a curious sort of argument.
-It seems to admit that Apple's engine is deeply sub-par (which it is) by way of excusing future failure to compete.
-It's not as though Apple is wanting for the funds and talent to build a competitive engine, however.
-It simply chooses not to.
-Apple's 2 trillion dollar market cap is paired with nearly $200 billion in cash on hand.
+Apple is not lacking funds or talent to build a competitive product, it simply chooses not to.
+Apple's 2+ trillion dollar market cap is paired with nearly $200 billion in cash on hand.
 One could produce a competitive browser for the spare change in Cupertino's Eames lounges.

-Claims that foot-dragging must be protected because otherwise capable engines might win share is inadvertently back-handed.
-Excusing poor performance is to suggest that Apple does not possess the talent, skill, and resources to ever construct a competitive web engine.
-I, at least, think better of Apple's engineering acumen than do many of these nominal defenders.
+Claims that foot-dragging must be protected because otherwise capable engines might win share is not much of a defence.
+Excusing poor performance is to suggest that Apple does not possess the talent, skill, and resources to ever construct a competitive engine.
+I, at least, think better of Apple's engineering acumen than these nominal defenders.

-More confusingly, it's unclear whether or not there should be any eclipse of WebKit in the offing, even if Apple were to allow other engines onto iOS while continuing to take up the rear on features, performance, and standards conformance.
-We have a natural experiment to this effect in Safari for MacOS.
-It continues to enjoy a high share of the Mac browser market despite stiff and legitimate browser competition on MacOS.
-Are Apple's defenders so certain that this won't be the natural result should iOS eventually provide a fair marketplace for browsers?
+Would WebKit really dissapear if Apple were to allow other engines onto iOS?
+We have a natural experiment in Safari for macOS.
+It continues to enjoy a high share of that browser market despite stiff and competition from browsers that include higher-quality engines.
+Why are Apple's defenders so certain that this won't be the result for iOS?

 None of these are close ended scenarios, nor must they result in a reduction in constructive, leading edge diversity.
 Edge, Brave, Opera, and Samsung Internet consistently innovate on privacy and other features without creating undue drag on core developer interests.
 Should the Chromium project become an unwelcome host for this sort of work, all of these organisations can credibly consider a fork, adding another new branch to the lineage of browser engines.